 We also started to deliver Mental Health Awareness Training to all staff.
 Not having the ability to do this interactively within a classroom environment made the delivery challenging.
 But we really wanted to roll this training out and even more so in the midst of the pandemic.
 We worked with Mind to deliver the sessions via zoom.
 We have had some positive feedback from those attending despite having to adapt and change the delivery method.

-To date 80 employees have now completed their half day's training leaving approximately 125 employees left for early 2021.
+To date 80% of employees have now completed their half day's training.